 Pioneering conservation solutions

-In 2014, we established a partnership with Canopy, an NGO developing solutions to protect to the world’s ancient and endangered forests.
+In 2014, we established a partnership with Canopy, an NGO developing solutions to protect the world’s ancient and endangered forests.

 Canopy played a key role in helping us to verify that our supply chain was truly free from ancient and endangered forests.
 Now, we are working together to advance visionary solutions that protect conservation areas in places like Sumatra, Indonesia and Canada.

-Sustainable sourced wood and paper
+Sustainably sourced wood and paper

 All of the wood used in our shoes, bags, jewellery or any other product comes from sustainably certified sources.
 The same is true for the paper we use.
 Sustainable forestry certifications give us the assurance that the wood and paper we use will protect forests for the future.

-The Future of Viscose
+Sustainable Viscose: The Future of Viscose

 We are supporting the development of the next generation of sustainable, recycled, cellulose fibres.
 Instead of coming from the forests these innovative cellulose fibres are being made from recycled materials such as used cotton garments and agricultural residues (the materials left over after crops have been harvested).